 Tapering means that come race day, you are in optimal shape to kill those 26.2 miles!

-Hopefully your dress rehearsal will take care of this one – it’s important not to do anything new or different on race day.
+Hopefully, your dress rehearsal will take care of this one – it’s essential not to do anything new or different on race day.

-Don’t eat a banana from an aid station unless it’s something you’ve trialled in training first (a rookie error I’ve made myself!).
+Don’t eat a banana from an aid station unless it’s something you’ve tried out in training first (a rookie error I’ve made myself!).

 Perhaps the most important – and simple – piece of advice I give to marathon runners in training is to plan to run your 26.2 miles at an even pace throughout.

-There are mounds of studies done on optimal marathon pacing – the problem is that unless you’re already running several marathons per season, it’s hard to know what your performance baseline is.
+There are many studies done on optimal marathon pacing – the problem is that unless you’re already running several marathons per season, it’s hard to know what your performance baseline is.

 That’s why I recommend picking a manageable finishing time, figuring out the pace required to achieve it, and then sticking to that pace.